Received a Tax Notice? Respond and Resolve with our Tax Experts.

 What is the meaning of Composition Scheme under GST?

-Yes, a supplier having turnover upto Rs 1 Cr in the preceding financial year can opt for the composition tax levy in the current year.
-For notified categories of states, the limit is Rs 75 lakhs.
+A taxpayer having turnover below Rs 1.5 Cr in the preceding financial year can opt for the composition tax levy in the current year.
+In case of North-Eastern states and Himachal Pradesh, the limit is Rs 75 lakhs.
+As per the CGST (Amendment) Act, 2018, a composition dealer can also supply services to an extent of ten percent of turnover, or Rs.5 lakhs, whichever is higher.

 • A person making interstate supplies